-In Pennsylvania, child and spousal support are determined pursuant to established Rules and Guidelines.
-The Guidelines consider each party’s actual earnings or earning capacity in order to calculate each parent’s share of basic child support and thereafter, spousal support.
-There is a reduction in the obligor parent’s share of child support if he or she has 40% or more of total parenting time.
-In addition, the Rules require parents to share expenses such as health insurance, child care and some activity expenses (especially if the child has been actively involved in a particular activity).
-As for non-reimbursed medical expenses, the Guideline support amount includes up to $250 for out-of-pocket costs every year.
-When the out-of-pocket costs exceed the annual $250 threshold, the additional expenses will be allocated between the parents in proportion to their incomes.
+In Pennsylvania, the amount of child support owed is determined pursuant to established Rules and Guidelines.
+The Guidelines consider each party’s income or earning capacity in order to calculate each parent’s share of basic child support.
+In addition, the Rules require parents to share expenses such as health insurance for the children, child care necessary for the parties to work and some activity expenses (especially if the child has historically been involved in a particular activity).
+Furthermore, the Rules require an allocation of the children’s medical expenses between the parties in proportion to their incomes.

-Once there is a support Order, does that mean the parties are forever stuck with the terms of the Order until it expires?
-The answer is ‘no’.
-First, child support terminates once a child turns 18 years of age or he/she graduates from high school, whichever occurs later.
-Where a child has special needs or disability, that impact the child’s ability to self-support, the Court may order child support to continue beyond the age of 18 and high school graduation.
-A party may seek modification of a support obligation, but in doing so, must show evidence of significant changed circumstance, such as a substantial change in income.
-A new support Order may be entered reflecting the changed circumstances.
+Child support is always modifiable based on a change in circumstances including changes to the custody schedule and certain changes in the parties’ incomes.
+Child support terminates once a child turns 18 years of age and graduates from high school.
+Where a child has special needs or disability that impact the child’s ability to self-support, the Court may order child support to continue beyond the age of 18 and high school graduation.